 More than 100 km of the newly upgraded Nepisiguit Mi’gmaq Trail are now cleared and marked, all the way from Daly Point Nature Reserve (east of Bathurst) to the woods near Popple Depot, west of the city.
 The trail can be accessed from Green Belt Lane in Bathurst, near the bridge at Middle Landing, from the bridge north of Heath Steele Mines, and from near the Governor’s Lodge at Popple Depot.
 If you are looking for some shorter trails in the Bathurst area then Daly Point Nature Reserve makes an excellent place to snowshoe.
 This is where the chickadees will come and land in your hands.
 The trails along the bay are nice but your chances of finding the Chickadees is better on the inland trails.
 Atlas Park in Pointe-Verte and Ile-aux-foins Park in Neguac are also easily accessible and can potentially make great places to explore.

 APPALACHIAN MOUNTAIN RANGE

-Mount Carleton Provincial Park is now open in the winter months for day use and the road is plowed to Mount Bailey.
+In the winter months, Mount Carleton Provincial Park is open for day use and the road is plowed to Mount Bailey.
 Mount Bailey makes a great adventure in the snow.
 Other trails in the park are also accessible but you will need to tack on the extra snowshoeing time to get to them.
 The ridge line on the Mount Carleton Trail and parts of the Mount Sagamook Trail are probably quite treacherous in the winter months so should be left to the summer months or to the more experienced (if you don’t know if you are one of them, you’re not).